yerdibayev/feedback-service/README.md

 ## About

 A Laravel-based feedback management system with a RESTful API.
 This application allows you to collect, store, and manage user feedback through a simple API interface.
+This project was developed as a test task.

 ## Installation